vanbrandaos/.dotfiles/windows/README.md

 # Setup Windows

+First, we need run some stuffs on PowerShell:

 > *PowerShell works with a scripts Execution Policy.
 By default this value is Restricted.
 You need set privileges "Bypass" with:
-- Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope currentUser (Once you close the PowerShell window, it will default back to the original execution policy)
+>- Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope currentUser (Once you close the PowerShell window, it will default back to the original execution policy)
-- User a -executionpolicy command with shell.
+>- User a -executionpolicy command with shell.

 1. Install Chocolatey (run powershell as administrator)
 ```bash